dehero/mwscr/CONTRIBUTING.md

 #### Author

 The project contributor who proposed the original work for publication.
-For `redrawing` type posts, the first author is the author of the drawing, and the second author is the author of the original post.
-For `shot-set' posts, the authors of all images in the set are listed.
+For [Redrawing](https://mwscr.dehero.site/help/redrawing/) type posts, the first author is the author of the drawing, and the second author is the author of the original post.
+For [Shot Compilation]((https://mwscr.dehero.site/help/shot-set/) posts, the authors of all images in the set are listed.

 Each of these authors must be added to the [project members list](data/users.yml) beforehand.